Dylan-86/dexetera-docs/docs/what-is-dexetera.md

 The creator sets:
 - The metric being tracked
 - The initial price or starting point
-- The data source (oracle) that determines the final price
+- The official source for the price (URL) that determines the final price
+>>>>>>> REPLACEMENT

+### The Dexetera Trading Model

+Dexetera is oracle-free.
+At expiration, contracts are settled based on the last price of the underlying asset at the time of expiration.
+When creating a contract, the user must specify the underlying asset, the expiration date, and an official source for the price (URL).
+The platform will automatically settle the contract at the last price of the underlying asset at the time of expiration.

 ### Anyone Can Trade